CUSTOM LAPEL PINS

 Soft Enamel Lapel Pins

 Soft enamel pins are struck from a die that is cast from your design.
 The pins are then cut using a special cutting die.
 The shaped metal is then plated, and the cut indentations are filled with enamel.
-Each pin is individually painted by hand using special syringes.
-The raised areas are then cleaned of enamel and the pin is baked in a kiln to harden the enamel.
+Each pin is individually painted by hand using special syringes, and the pin is then baked in a kiln to harden it.

 Diestruck Lapel Pins